Haivision/srt/docs/API-functions.md

 typedef struct SRT_MsgCtrl_
 {
-   int flags;            // Left for future int msgttl;           // TTL for a message, default -1 (delivered always) int inorder;          // Whether a message is allowed to supersede partially lost one.
+   int flags;            // Left for future int msgttl;           // TTL for a message, default -1 (no TTL limitation) int inorder;          // Whether a message is allowed to supersede partially lost one.
 Unused in stream and live mode. int boundary;         //0:mid pkt, 1(01b):end of frame, 2(11b):complete frame, 3(10b): start of frame uint64_t srctime;     // source timestamp (usec), 0: use internal time